xieweiAlex/English_Learning/words-review.md

 ## words-Feb.md ##
 words/2023/words-Feb.md
+In case anyone overlooked the xxx in all the birthday **maelstrom**. -
+I think that Microsoft has a very strong **bias for action** and getting stuff done right now, just so it doesn't get stuck in a **quagmire**. -
 China is home to many rapidly modernizing cities that are **enthralling** to visit. -
 That’s why it’s filled with **admonishments** for losing his temper, for being lazy, for temptations, for all sorts of bad habits or **destructive** thought patterns. -
 I shall not reply to such a **scurrilous** attack upon me; it is **beneath contempt**. -